2025-26 Edition

 Supervised individual study on data science project development.
 Under instructor’s supervision, students either develop their own projects or undertake projects from industry which have potential to become their capstone projects for DATA 296P or DATA 297P.

-Restriction: Graduate students only.
-Master of Science Degree students only.
+Restrictions: Master of Science only.

 DATA 295P.
 Special Topics in Data Science.
 4 Units.